necozita/databasion/README.md

 ### Rows

-Row0 is another reserved space.
+Row0 isn't technically reserved, but should ideally be saved for use with the _ignore_ flag.
 If any text is written in a column (with the exception of column0), that column will be ignored.
 This is useful for editing out columns that one doesn't currently want in the database.

 ## Usage